Flatness Guided Test-Time Adaptation for Vision-Language Models: Proof of Theorem 1

-We begin by defining the $\mathcal{F} \Delta \mathcal{F}$ distance, which is crucial for bounding the difference in the losses between two distributions.
-This definition will play a pivotal role in the subsequent analysis.
+We begin by defining the divergence between two distributions, which is crucial for bounding the difference in their corresponding loss functions. \begin{definition} For two probability distributions $\mathcal{S}$ and $\mathcal{T}$ defined on a common measurable space, the divergence $d\left(\mathcal{S}, \mathcal{T}\right)$ is defined as twice the supremum of the absolute difference between their probabilities over all measurable subsets $A$, i.e.,